KoushikReddyThelukala/ISDevelopment/README.md

 # ISDevelopment
-This Repositery contains all the test scripts of Development Environment.
+This amp Repositery contains all the test scripts of Development Environment.